 From an AI standpoint, Chat is the most important tool that You.com offers, with Imagine and Write close behind.
 Chat is just another name for YouChat, which appears either to the right of the main search results, or as the main interface if “Chat” is selected.

 YouChat may not be explicitly based on ChatGPT, the OpenAI chatbot that quickly went viral for its in-depth responses.
 (You.com doesn’t really say what YouChat is based upon.)
-But it’s pretty clear that its functionality is close, even if the responses differed in tone and the excuses given for, say, why they were unable to provide Sandra Bullock’s telephone number.
+But it’s pretty clear that its functionality is similar, even if the responses differed in tone and the excuses given for, say, why they were unable to provide Sandra Bullock’s telephone number.
 Both chatbots, for example, can come up with several reasons in response to “tell me why I should go to bed early tonight,” and both could “write a poem about peace and sunsets.”
 Both generated code when asked for “code for how to the extract the most populous cities.”
-And both provided a detailed response when asked “How did the French Revolution affect the English aristocracy?”
+And both provided a detailed response when asked, “How did the French Revolution affect the English aristocracy?”

-The chat functions offered by both ChatGPT and You.com offer a hybrid between a factual snippet that Bing or Google might provide, versus a lengthier Wikipedia article.
+The chat functions offered by both ChatGPT and You.com offer a hybrid between a factual snippet that Bing or Google might provide and a lengthier Wikipedia article.
 But it’s worth noting that You.com offers both; typing in the last query via YouChat and You.com’s main search engine surfaced a nice British Library article on the effects of the French revolution on the English aristocracy.
 (ChatGPT used to offer longer essays, if asked, though the service now seems to cut them off at about 500 words or so.
 YouChat simply stopped midway through a request for a “750-word essay” on the above subject.
 It also seemed to generate an error message if overused, too: “Oops, I’m still learning and I couldn’t generate an answer right now.
 Please try again.”

 The point, though, is that You.com is paving the way for other search engines: providing factual answers and links in one context, and more “thought out” responses in another.
 It’s an interesting, effective dichotomy.
 Still, it’s worth noting that neither ChatGPT nor YouChat guarantee the accuracy of their response, and neither provides sources.
 “This product is in beta and its accuracy may be limited,” YouChat says.
 “You.com is not liable for content generated.”

 YouWrite reminds me very much of Canva’s Magic Write — an AI-powered tool to generate copy of various types (blog, essay, paragraph, social media post), tones (professional, neutral, friendly, persuasive), and to specific types of audiences (which you define).
 Is there a difference between YouChat and YouWrite?
-In some ways, no: you can ask either YouWrite or YouChat to explain why nihilism should be one’s preferred philosophy, for example, and the YouWrite tool simply added 100 or so more words to the question.
-Remember, YouWrite is a paid tool, but seemed to reset my allowance of AI-authored pieces (ten at any one time) when I simply relaunched the site.
+In some ways, no: You can ask either YouWrite or YouChat to explain why nihilism should be one’s preferred philosophy, for example, and the YouWrite tool simply added 100 or so more words to the question.
+Remember, YouWrite is a paid tool, but seemed to reset my allowance of AI-authored pieces (10 at any one time) when I simply relaunched the site.
 (I wasn’t logged in.)

 Mark Hachman / IDG